Half-Day Camp Programs – AUGUST

 - Those who have indicated that they or a member of the same household has travelled outside the country in the past 14 days will not be permitted into the program.

 - Campers or staff who are exhibiting symptoms of illness may not be permitted into the facility.
 Those who exhibit signs or symptoms of illness during the program will be isolated from the group and sent home immediately.
 Others in the group will be notified immediately.

-- All participants must meet the minimum age requirement of 6.5 years (grade 1).
+- All participants must meet the minimum age requirement of 5.5 years (entering grade 1).
 At this time, there are no camps offered for kindergarten-age children but these programs may be added as the summer progresses.

 - Children will only be permitted to register for one session each week.
 If a child registers for a morning program and then an afternoon program during the same week, the second registration will be cancelled by Dovercourt and that spot released to a child on the waitlist.

 - Children will be asked to not register with any other organization within 14 days of their participation at Dovercourt.
-For the safety of the entire community, it will be important that a child does not attend the evening session at Dovercourt, after spending the day in another program or summer camp.
+For the safety of the entire community, it will be important that a child does not attend one session at Dovercourt, after spending half the day in another program or summer camp.